US sales of new homes shot up 4 percent in March

 WASHINGTON – Sales of new U.S. homes jumped 4 percent in March, propelled by a surge of buying in the West.

-The Commerce Department says sales last month were at a seasonally adjusted annual rate of 694,000.
+The Commerce Department said Tuesday that sales last month were at a seasonally adjusted annual rate of 694,000.
 The two prior months had their sales revised upward with the annual rate being 667,000 in February and 644,000 in January.
-For the first three months of the year, sales are running 10.3 percent higher than a year ago.
+For the first three months of 2018, sales are running 10.3 percent higher than a year ago.

+Homebuyers are snapping up newly built houses as the economic outlook has continued to improve in recent months.
+Nor have the gains been derailed so far by 30-year mortgage rates climbing to their highest averages since early 2014.

+Still, the solid sales growth for new homes also shows that many would-be buyers can't find existing homes that are available to purchase.
+Listings for existing homes sank to the lowest levels on record for March, the National Association of Realtors reported on Monday.

+New homes tend to cost more than older properties.
+The median sales price of a new home rose 4.8 percent from a year ago to $337,200, a nearly $87,000 premium on the median cost of an existing home.

+Prices for a new home are increasingly concentrated at higher price points.
+In 2016, 53 percent of new homes cost more than $300,000.
+That figure climbed to 60 percent for new homes sold in March.

 The March increase was driven almost entirely by a 28.3 percent leap in sales in the West.
 New-home purchases rose slightly in the South, fell in the Midwest and plunged in the Northeast.

-The median sales price of a new home rose 4.8 percent from a year ago to $337,200.
+The new home sales report can be volatile on a monthly basis, causing the numbers to be revised later.